dc-js/dc.js/WIKI.md

 Get or set the margins for a particular coordinate grid chart instance.
 The margins is stored as an associative Javascript array.
 Default margins: {top: 10, right: 50, bottom: 30, left: 30}.

 #### .x([xScale]) - **mandatory**
-Get or set the x scale. x scale is typically a time scale for histogram or a d3 linear/ordinal scale for visualizing data distribution.
+Get or set the x scale. x scale could be any [d3 quatitive scales](https://github.com/mbostock/d3/wiki/Quantitative-Scales).
+For example a time scale for histogram or a linear/ordinal scale for visualizing data distribution.
 ```js
 // set x to a linear scale
 chart.x(d3.scale.linear().domain([-2500, 2500]))